divyanshuverma-coder/NORTON-S-THEOREM/storyboard/README.md

 	 current (In).
 Based on the information of Rn and In, the value of  load current (I<sub>L</sub>) will be calculated using Norton's equivalent circuit.
 ### 2. Story:
-<pre>In electrical engineering , the most important parameter is to calculate the value of electric current
+In electrical engineering , the most important parameter is to calculate the value of electric current
      in the load.
 It is easy to calculate current in simple electric circuit by using KVL and KCL.
 However, it is very difficult to calculate current in complex electric circuit using KVL/KCL.
-The         , suitable theorem or technique is required to address this issue.<br> Norton's theorem is one of the best suitable option to calculate  current in complex electric current.
+The         , suitable theorem or technique is required to address this issue.<br> Norton's theorem is one of the best suitable option to calculate  current in complex electric current.<&nbsb>;
 	 Norton's Theorem for states that " Any active linear bilateral complex network can be converted into a single current source equivalent in which Norton's  equivalent current (In) is connected in parallel with parallel combination of Norton's equivalent resistance (Rn) and load resistance (Rl)."The Norton's equivalent circuit  of any complex circuit can be converted  into single current source